Lucas-C/music-emails-spybot/README.md

 ## Ideas for new features

+- make links extraction smarter by ignoring bottom of emails containing previous messages
-- profile execution with `--rebuild-from-cache-only`
+- use a profiler with `--rebuild-from-cache-only` to find bottlenecks
 - split `main` into tasks, that save their state into the JSON memory file when they finish, so that it'd be possible to exec only 1 task (fetch emails / extract quotes / generate HTML...)
 - for each task, show its duration & memory usage
 - publish on Pypi